sysfce2/libretro-dice/retromouse.md

 are bad.

 ## Axis setup
+Mouse choice for each player is in "Settings > Input > RetroPad Binds > Port 1/2/..
+Controls > Mouse Index".

+Enabling mouse paddle for each player is in "Core Options > Retromouse".

-Axes overrides are configured in "Core Options > Retromouse", rather than the usual input setup.
+Axes overrides are also configured in "Core Options > Retromouse", rather than the usual input setup.
-The defaults work for most actual mice --- this setting is mostly used for mouse-like spinners.
+The defaults work for most actual mice --- these overrides are mostly used for mouse-like spinners.
 You bind either the X or Y axis of your mouse to the single axis of the virtual paddle controller.